Opération Daguet: Operations – air and naval phase

 Compared to losses faced by U.S. and U.K, the French suffered no combat loss of aircraft in any engagement of the war.
 The French had deployed 40 planes.
 Four Jaguars were damaged by anti-aircraft fire.

 Operations – ground phase

 On 24 February 1991, the ground phase began.
 Reconnaissance units of the 6th French Light Armoured Division advanced into Iraq.
 Three hours later, the French main body attacked.
 The initial objective for the French was an airfield 90 mi inside Iraq at As-Salman.
 Reinforced by the 325th Airborne Infantry Regiment from the US 82nd Airborne Division, the French crossed the border unopposed and attacked north.
 The French then came across elements of the 45th Iraqi Mechanised Infantry Division.
-After a brief battle, supported by French Army missile-armed Aérospatiale Gazelle attack helicopters, they controlled the objective and captured 2,500 prisoners.
+After a brief battle, supported by French Army missile-armed Aérospatiale Gazelle armed helicopters, they controlled the objective and captured 2,500 prisoners.
 By the end of the first day, the French force had secured its objectives and continued the attack north, securing the highways from Baghdad to southern Iraq.